wavefrontHQ/opentelemetry-examples/java-example/README.md

 ## Prerequisites

-* A VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) account to visualize and monitor your application health.
-If you don’t have one already, you can sign up on [our website](https://www.vmware.com/products/aria-operations-for-applications.html).
+* Tanzu Observability (formerly known as VMware Aria Operations for Applications) account to visualize and monitor your application health.
+If you don’t have one already, you can sign up on [our website](https://www.vmware.com/products/tanzu_observability.html).
 * Java 11 or later.
 * Maven